Keck-DataReductionPipelines/MosfireDRP/manual/docs/installing.md

 * ccdproc
 * scipy

-## Installing python
+## Installing Python

 ### Using Anaconda Cloud and Conda Environments

 Install Anaconda as per the instructions on the [Anaconda web site](https://www.continuum.io/downloads).

 Now we will create a conda [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) specifically for the MOSFIRE DRP.
-Rather than specify everything on the command line, we will get the specification for the environment from the Anaconda Cloud service:
+Rather than specify everything on the command line, we will get the specification for the environment from the Anaconda Cloud service.
+There are two specifications, one for linux (tested on a CentOS 7 system) and one for macOS (tested on macOS 10.12.6).
+Get the one appropriate for your system using one of the commands below:

+    conda env create KeckObservatory/mospy_2016_linux

+or

-    conda env create joshwalawender/mospy_2016
+    conda env create KeckObservatory/mospy_2016_macOS

 Now we will invoke that environment:

+    source activate mospy_2016_linux

+or

-    source activate mospy_2016
+    source activate mospy_2016_macOS

 Now we will install the DRP itself.
-From now on, if you want to run the DRP, first invoke the `mospy_2016` environment using `source activate mospy_2016`.
+From now on, if you want to run the DRP, first invoke the appropriate environment using `source activate mospy_2016_linux` or `source activate mospy_2016_macOS`.

 ## Download and Install the DRP

-Download the zip file of the released master branch from the [github page](https://github.com/Keck-DataReductionPipelines/MosfireDRP) for the DRP, or directly from [this link](https://github.com/Keck-DataReductionPipelines/MosfireDRP/archive/master.zip).
+Download the zip file of the released version from [GitHub](https://github.com/Keck-DataReductionPipelines/MosfireDRP/releases/download/Release2016A/MosfireDRP-2016release.zip).

 Move the zip file to a location on your computer where you want the source code to reside, then unzip the file:

-    unzip MosfireDRP-master.zip
+    unzip MosfireDRP-2016release.zip

-Change in to the resulting ```MosfireDRP-master/``` directory:
+Change in to the resulting ```MosfireDRP-2016release/``` directory:

-    cd MosfireDRP-master
+    cd MosfireDRP-2016release

 Run the install program: